RedisBloom/RedisBloom/docs/commands/cf.count.md

 Returns one of these replies:

-- @integer-reply, where a positive value is an approximation of the number of times `item` was added to the filter. `0` means that `key` does not exist or that `item` had not been added to the filter.
+- @integer-reply, where a positive value is an estimation of the number of times `item` was added to the filter. `0` means that `key` does not exist or that `item` had not been added to the filter.
 - @error-reply on error (invalid arguments, wrong key type, etc.)

 ## Examples